xybu/cs497-sandbox/doc/presentation_outline_0415.md

 Xiangyu Bu

 Thesis statement:
-`mproxy` is software we are developing to to automatically attack components of software-defined networking (SDN).
+`mproxy` is software we are developing to to automatically attack (test) components of software-defined networking (SDN).

 Topics:
  * A brief introduction to SDN and OpenFlow protocol
- * How we plan to test a SDN system
+ * Motivation of testing a SDN system
  * Possible approaches
  * Video demo of `mproxy`
  * Plans